LindonAliu/rustream/README.md

 # Rustream

 A Rust project that reads streams from an M3U file, and maybe more one day

 ## Prerequisites

 The app depends on mpv, ffmpeg and yt-dlp.

 If you are on MacOS, you must use Brew or MacPorts to install those dependencies.

 On Fedora, you must add rpmfusion to install those packages.

 On Debian or LTS distro, I would strongly suggest using a backport for yt-dlp.

+On Windows, you can use Scoop or Chocolatey.

 ```
 brew install mpv ffmpeg yt-dlp #MacOS
 sudo dnf install mpv ffmpeg yt-dlp #Fedora